 Cut a lemon in half and coat each half in salt.
 Sprinkle additional salt on the rust stain and begin to scrub with the lemon half — squeeze as you go to release the juice.
 Finally, rinse and wipe the area when done.
 You may also replace salt with baking soda if you wish.

 If you notice mold or mildew, you can combine water and bleach at a 3:1 ratio.
 Apply it directly to the stain, give it a minute or two to work and then scrub using a sponge or brush.
 Rinse with clean water and wipe to dry (3).

-Ammonia can also be used to remove mold and mildew stains.
+You can also use ammonia to remove mold and mildew stains.
 Mix a quarter cup of ammonia in a gallon of water.
-Apply to the troubled area and scrub using a brush or sponge, then rinse well and wipe to dry (5).
+Apply to the troubled area, scrub using a brush or sponge, rinse well, and wipe to dry (5).

 When you need to do an extra deep clean in your bathroom, try a steam cleaner.
 They use high-temperature steam to blast grime, bacteria, and mold away.

 Fill up the water tank and allow the device to heat up.
 Turn the machine on and push or pulse the trigger as you move across the floor.